antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 * Always click **Submit** afer you have changed something in the Adjustable settings menu in order for the changes to take effect.
 * Check out the list and see if you recognize multiple genes.
 You can hover over the magnifying glasses in front of each row to learn more about the genes.
-* Now click on the magnifying glass in front of **AXIN2** to obtain a violin plot with the scatter points of the expression value of this gene for each sample in the dataset.
+* Now click on the magnifying glass in front of **AXIN2** to obtain a violin plot with the scatter points of the expression value of this gene for each sample in the dataset.<br>
-  The plot shows the two groups the tissue track.
-The colors show the different groups to which each sample belongs.
-If you hover your mouse over any of the blocks, you can see which side is adenoma and which side is normal tissue.
-Also note you hoover over the dots in the graph and the tracks to get more information of the individual samples.
+  The plot shows the two groups of the tissue track in violin plots  with the individual sample values showing as scatter on top.
+If you hover your mouse over any of the violins, you can see the group statistics.
+Also note you can hoover over the dots in the graph and the tracks to get more information of the individual samples.
 * The green bar in the top allows you to easily go to next or previous gene of your list.
-Click on the **arrow with MYC** on the right side of the green bar to view its gene expression in the samples.
+Click on the **arrow with MYC** on the right side of the green bar to view this gene's expression in the samples.

 ------

 ![](_static/images/R2d2_logo.png)**What did you observe about the gene expression of AXIN2 and MYC?
-When you think about biological processes, why would this be?  **
+When you think about biological processes, why would this be?**

 ______